Bartlebyy/trmnl-plugin-metrofresh-soups/README.md

 The server will run on port 3000 by default.
 You can change this by setting the `PORT` environment variable.

+## Deployment

+This application is configured for deployment on Netlify.
+The setup includes:

+- Serverless function configuration in `netlify.toml`
+- Express.js server wrapped in a serverless function
+- Automatic build and deployment settings

+To deploy:

+1. Push your code to a Git repository
+2. Create a new site on Netlify
+3. Connect your repository
+4. Deploy

+The application will be available at `https://your-site-name.netlify.app`.

 ## API Endpoints

 ### GET /soups